Tankers carrying Iranian fuel begin entering Venezuelan waters -data | Headlines

 Tankers carrying Iranian fuel begin entering Venezuelan waters -data

-Two Iranian tankers following the same route, the Faxon and the Fortune, are crossing the Atlantic Ocean with estimated dates of arrival in early October.
-Although both countries are under tough U.S. sanctions, Washington has not moved to intercept the vessels, which made a previous fuel delivery to Venezuela between May and June.
+The two following Iranian tankers, the Faxon and the Fortune, are covering the same route, with estimated dates of arrival in early October.
+Although both countries are under tough U.S. sanctions, Washington has not moved to intercept the vessels, which made a previous fuel deliveries to Venezuela from May through June.

 ALSO READ